Congolese rumba: Early 1960s, mi-solo, and soukous

 Cameroonian saxophonist Manu Dibango in 1964.
 His experiences in the Congo-Léopoldville during its independence greatly impacted his musical development.

-The Beguen Band during their tour in Ivory Coast, September 1960.
-Left to right: Flamy, Maproko, Depiano, Tchade, and Magnol, captured during a live broadcast at Radio Côte d'Ivoire studios.

 Concurrently, Manu Dibango's exposure to Congolese rumba during the transition to independence helped shape his early career.
 At the Brussels club Les Anges Noirs, which was popular among Congolese politicians and intellectuals during the Round Table Conferences, Dibango made the acquaintance of Le Grand Kallé and subsequently joined African Jazz.
 Their collaborations yielded several successful recordings, including Dibango's participation in the "Indépendance Cha Cha" sessions in Léopoldville.
 Before returning to Cameroon in 1963, Dibango operated two nightclubs, the Afro-Négro and Tam-Tam, where he played various instruments including the piano, vibraphone, and saxophone.
 His performances, blending jazz with Congolese rumba, featured collaborations with local artists such as Brazzos, Faugus Izeidi, Franc Lassan, and Belgian drummer Charles Hénault.
 Dibango's 1962 recording "Twist à Léo", performed with local musicians under the name African Soul, introduced the international twist dance craze to Congolese audiences.